Welcome Visitor Friday, December 27, 2024

 BioTN Executive Director Abby Trotter was quoted in the release saying that with Dudek aboard, the LSVP "will be a catalyst to refine investment pitching and assist companies with access to capital.
 We will tap into our network of experts in Tennessee to lead companies down the right path to ultimately grow here in the Volunteer State."

-Trotter confirmed for VNC that Dudek's appointment as program director allows Dudek latitude to continue pursuing advancement of her own vintage-2023 bioscience startup, Eupalinos Inc., more on which later in this story.
+Trotter confirmed for VNC that Dudek's appointment as program director allows Dudek latitude to continue pursuing advancement of her own vintage-2023 bioscience startup, the above-mentioned Eupalinos Inc.

 BioTN, a 501c3 nonprofit, is allied with the LSVP accelerator's primary backer -- Tennessee Technology Development Corporation, dba Launch Tennessee -- as well as with Life Science Tennessee.